dannystaple/dannystaple.github.io/_posts/2009-03-01-the-gay-issue.md

 The issue of homosexuality is still a big thing for some.
 For others it is done and dusted, they no longer think it is an issue and are happy to let it be.
 The number accepting it are growing, but there is still plenty of debate, prejudice and controversy on this subject.
 Gay marriage has thrust it further into the limelight, with different nations and states choosing to rule differently on this, the time to debate it is most definitely now.

 Okay, I will come clean, I am a straight man, so what could I possibly know.
-Well, although it may not count for much some peoples eyes, some very close friends of mine, and even some family, are gay.
+Well, although it may not count for much some peoples eyes, some close friends of mine, and even some family are gay.
 I have seen them go through the negative and discriminatory attention they receive for it.

 I cannot say I entirely understand "what a gay person thinks" or why some people find the issue so disturbing that they become homophobic.
 All I know is that it is becoming a divisive issue and without discussion and debate on it, there can not be understanding.